navillasa/storj-miniproxy/README.md

 db.users.find({})
 ```

-## Initial Planning
+## Development Process

 #### Current Goals
-- Use WebSockets to make adding/deleting buckets async
-- Each bucket should be a button or route to another page that lists files inside the bucket
+- Each bucket should be a route to another page that lists files inside the bucket
 - Each bucket page should also have options to upload/download from the bucket

 #### Other Things to Consider
 - At what point to decrypt the file? (use FlipStream.js?)

+#### Issues
+- Ended up creating a bunch of test user logins for both storj-integration and storj-sdk
+  - Everyday some new problem with connecting to the bridge due to inconsistent credentials on my part (seems like either the sdk or integration defaults to a login other than the one in my .env file)
+  - Majority of problems have been due to incorrect bridge user login

 ## Useful Docker Commands
 To see what docker containers are running: